Gyeongju Korea Hydro & Nuclear Power WFC: Chasing the WK League title

 The 2019 season finished with Gyeongju and Suwon FMC in second and third place respectively, leading to a replay of the previous year's playoff semi-final.
 This time, Suwon won 2–0 and progressed to the final against Incheon Hyundai Steel.
 In December 2019, the club announced Song Ju-hee as its new manager.

 From 2020 to 2022, the same three teams again finished at the top of the league table, with Gyeongju defeating Suwon to progress to the final against Incheon Hyundai Steel but ultimately finishing as runners-up in all three years.
 They finished the 2023 season in fourth place.
 The following year, they finished the regular league in third position and once again met Suwon FC (formerly Suwon FMC) in the playoff, which ended as a draw after extra time.
 Gyeongju lost 5–4 in the resulting penalty shoot-out after Jang Sel-gi's attempt was blocked by goalkeeper Kim Kyung-hee.
+After a disappointing 2025 season that saw KHNP finish in fourth place despite being tipped by some as title favourites, manager Song Ju-hee departed the club and was replaced by Park Nam-yeol ahead of the 2026 season.

+Colours and badge

+Gyeongju KHNP play in green at home and white away from home.
+The club emblem comprises a shield, representing the history of the city of Gyeongju, and a circle representing Korea Hydro & Nuclear Power.
+The emblem also features the mythical winged horse Chunma, signifying the club's relentless energy and attacking play.
+The club mascot is also a winged horse, named 'Hantori', a portmanteau of the club's name in Korean and the word 'victory'.

+Stadium

+Gyeongju play their home games at Gyeongju Football Park, located within Gyeongju's Hwangseong Park.
+The team plays on Pitch 3, which has a capacity of 650.